 Java is one of those languages that has a very steep learning curve.
 Due to its large in-built libraries, verbose syntax, and complicated installation steps, it takes a lot of time to get used to this programming language effectively.

-Python is easy to learn, thanks to its readable and concise syntax.
-Python has a beneficial inbuilt standard set of libraries to perform some essential tasks such as databases, network programming, etc.
+It is easy to learn, thanks to its readable and concise syntax.
+Python has a beneficial inbuilt standard set of libraries to perform essential tasks such as databases, network programming, etc.

 Python vs. Java: Trends

 Also, our Java vs. Python?
 Analysis, let’s see the popularity of these languages.
 Both these languages are quite popular, but which of them is more popular and where it will be analyzed.

 Java is more popular than Python in India, but as you can see, the disparity between the two’s popularity is decreasing.

 On the other hand, It is more popular than Java in the United States and is becoming more popular over time.

 Python vs. Java: salary